NHL players are headed back to the Olympics in 2026 and 2030, cleared to play for 1st time since '14 - Yahoo Sports

 Tardif said an IIHF council meeting is scheduled for next week to make a decision on Russian and Belarusian participation in the 2025 world championship.

+Asked Friday night about the decision, Nikita Kucherov of the Tampa Bay Lightning asked if Russia was going to be a part of it.

+“I want to go — I think everybody wants to go, and it definitely means a lot for the country,” Kucherov said.
+“Hopefully, my fingers crossed, that we’re going to be in the Olympics — Team Russia is going to be in the Olympics.
+And it’s going to be a real best versus best because when Team Russia is not out there, it’s not the same.”

-The native of France also said the 2030 Olympics would be held in his home country, with hockey among the sports being played in Nice.
+Tardif, a native of France, also said the 2030 Olympics would be held in his home country, with hockey among the sports being played in Nice.
 The IOC is expected to make a host site announcement later this year and the French Alps are considered the favorite.

 No matter where it happens, the Olympics are back on the schedule for the world's top players.